bwesterb/mtc/README.md

 ```

 An assertion request can contain two bits of extra information besides
 the assertion itself.
-First is a `not_after` field to request to limit
+First is a `not_after` field that limits
 the validity of the assertion when published.
 The second is optional "evidence" that's published alongside the
 assertions.
 In the future this could be used for serialized DNSSEC proofs.

 ### Batches, merkle trees and signed validity windows

-An MTC CA doesn't give you a certificate for an assertion request immediately.
+An MTCA doesn't give you a certificate for an assertion request immediately.
 Instead, assertions are queued and issued in **batches** with a fixed rhythm,
 for instance a batch is issued once every hour.
 All assertions in a single batch by default are valid for the same period of